sewenew/redis-plus-plus/README.md

 connection_options.port = 6666; // Optional.
 The default port is 6379.
 connection_options.password = "auth";   // Optional.
 No password by default.
 connection_options.db = 1;  // Optional.
 Use the 0th database by default.

+// Optional.
+Timeout before we successfully send request to or receive response from redis.
+// By default, the timeout is 0ms, i.e. no timeout and block until we send or receive successfuly.
+// NOTE: if any command is timed out, we throw a TimeoutError exception. connection_options.socket_timeout = std::chrono::milliseconds(200);

 // Connect to Redis server with a single connection.
 Redis redis1(connection_options);